ijmccallum/ijmccallum.github.io/docs/code-bucket-list.md

   - [ ]
 - [Functional-Light-JS](https://github.com/getify/Functional-Light-JS) A deep run through of basic functional programming for JavaScript.
 It also helps solidify an understanding of JS, particularly scopes and closures.
 And it has an amazing line saying that immutable variables "reduce the surface area of surprise".
 Love that!
 - [The Architecture of Open Source Applications](http://aosabook.org/en/index.html) In depth overviews / critiques of the system designs behind some great open source projects.

-## Articles to write

-* [x] https://engineering.instagram.com/search-architecture-eeb34a936d3a Quick overview of instagrams search process -mentions a few technologies but they seem facebook specific.
-* [x] https://foundation.nodejs.org/wp-content/uploads/sites/50/2017/09/Nodejs-at-Uber.pdf Quick overview of the scale that Uber is using Node at.
-Node marketing!